v6d-io/v6d/k8s/apis/k8s/v1alpha1/README.md

-Recover is the Schema for the recovers API
+Recover describes a recover operation of vineyard objects, which is used to recover a specific backup operation.

 _Appears in:_
 - [RecoverList](#recoverlist)